Serving the Arlington community since 1978

 Through our words and actions we acknowledge the worth and value of each person.

-- We welcome and serve all clients who access services, including clients of all sexual orientations, including, but not limited to, those who identify as heterosexual, gay, lesbian, bisexual, asexual, pansexual, and questioning, as well as gender conforming, gender non-conforming, nonbinary, transgender, and transitioning individuals.
+We welcome and serve all clients who access services, including clients of all sexual orientations, including, but not limited to, those who are heterosexual, gay, lesbian, bisexual, asexual, pansexual, and questioning, as well as gender-conforming, gender non-conforming, nonbinary, transgender, and transitioning individuals.